G00469890/personal_portfolio/README.md

-# Mental Health Awareness Website
+# Thomas Scanlon Portfolio Website

 ## Project Description: What it does and why
-This website was created as part of a first-year college project.
-The chosen topic for the project was mental health awareness.
-The purpose of the website is to provide ATU students with clear, accessible, and supportive information about mental health, including topics such as stress, anxiety, self-help strategies, and useful resources.

-The website was designed to promote awareness of mental well-being, encourage positive self-care, and make important support information easier for students to access in one place.
+This project is a personal portfolio website created to present my background, skills, and professional profile in a clear and accessible way.
+The purpose of the website is to give visitors a central place to learn more about me, view my portfolio, access my resume, and get in contact with me.

+The website was designed to support my professional development as a Computing and Digital Media student by creating an online presence that can be shared with lecturers, recruiters, and potential employers.
+It also serves as a practical front-end web development project that demonstrates my skills in layout design, navigation, styling, and responsive structure.

+## Purpose of the Website
+The main purpose of this website is to:
+- introduce who I am and what I study
+- showcase my portfolio and personal work
+- provide access to my resume
+- make it easy for people to contact me
+- create a professional online profile linked to my LinkedIn and GitHub

+## Features
+- Homepage with personal introduction
+- Navigation menu linking to Home, Portfolio, Resume, and Contact pages
+- Profile image and social media links
+- Resume download button
+- Responsive design for smaller screens
+- Personal branding using a custom layout and colour theme

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript
+- Font Awesome

 ## Setup Instructions: How to Run It
 1. Download or clone the project files to your computer.
-2. Make sure all files remain in the correct folder structure.
+2. Keep the folder structure the same so that all pages, images, CSS, and JavaScript files work correctly.
 3. Open the `index.html` file in your web browser.
-4. Use the navigation menu to move through the different pages of the website.
+4. Use the navigation bar to move between the pages.

 ## Usage
-This website can be used by students to:
+This website can be used to:
-- learn basic information about mental health
-- explore advice and self-help tips for stress and anxiety
-- access mental health resources and support tools
-- use the contact page to send feedback or questions
+- introduce my academic and professional background
+- display my portfolio work
+- provide a digital version of my resume
+- direct people to my LinkedIn, GitHub, and other contact platforms

-You can also add screenshots of the homepage, resources page, and contact page to show how the website works visually.
+Screenshots can be added here to show the homepage, portfolio page, resume page, and contact page.

+## What I Learned
+Through this project, I developed and practised skills in:
+- HTML page structure
+- CSS styling and layout
+- responsive web design
+- navigation design
+- linking pages and media together
+- creating a personal online portfolio

+## Future Improvements
+Possible future improvements for this project include:
+- adding finished portfolio project cards
+- improving the contact form
+- fixing JavaScript interactivity
+- improving accessibility
+- deploying the website online
+- refining the content and design for a more polished professional presentation

 ## AI Acknowledgment
-AI tools were used to support parts of the writing, editing, and improvement of the project content.
-All final content was reviewed, edited, and organised by the author before submission.
+AI tools were used to support parts of the writing, editing, and refinement of the project documentation.
+All final project content, structure, and code decisions were reviewed and organised by the author.